Originally written: 9/23/2011; last update: 6/30/2013

 ELILO and GRUB Legacy come in very close to each other in reliability, in my experience.
 I give the nod to ELILO over GRUB Legacy because ELILO is quite consistently reliable between systems, with one exception (a 32-bit Mac Mini), on which ELILO fails completely.
 GRUB Legacy, by contrast, is a bit more finicky across the board—it occasionally fails to boot or has system-specific quirks, usually relating to its handling of the display.
 On the plus side, it works well with that Mac Mini that gives ELILO fits.
 If you can't boot a post-3.3.0 kernel but have a choice of boot loaders and if you're not comfortable building a cutting-edge kernel yourself, then IMHO these are the EFI boot loaders to try.

 GRUB 2 has been very finicky in my tests, although my experience with the latest release is limited.
-It seems to be most reliable when it's configured to store its configuration data on the EFI System Partition (ESP); however, at least one distribution (Ubuntu) unwisely places its GRUB 2 configuration file and other support files in the Linux /boot directory, which reduces GRUB 2's reliability.
+It seems to be most reliable when it's configured to store its configuration data on the EFI System Partition (ESP); however, several distributions (Ubuntu, Mint, and OpenSUSE) unwisely place their GRUB 2 configuration files and other support files in the Linux /boot directory, which reduces GRUB 2's reliability.
+The GRUB 2 scripts for creating final configuration files also often get things wrong; many experienced users prefer to create custom grub.cfg files manually, which can improve reliability.
 As a practical matter, most EFI-based Linux computers use GRUB 2, because the biggest distributions (Ubuntu and Fedora 18 and later) use GRUB 2 by default.

 Both versions of GRUB can function as boot managers for non-Linux OSes; that is, they can chainload other boot loaders, much as rEFIt, rEFInd, and gummiboot can.
 They require more in the way of manual (or scripted) configuration to detect non-Linux OSes, though.
 Also, if you use Secure Boot, GRUB can be finicky about launching non-Linux OSes.
 ELILO is a Linux-only tool; if you multi-boot with another OS, you'll need to use another program to switch between Linux and your other OS.